PsychoPoet Research Initiative

 People who suffer from depression are often found to have a reduced amount of inositol in their spinal fluid.
 No-one knows whether the lack of inositol causes depression, or depression leads to a lack of inositol.

 Anyone who suffers from a range of mental health issues might potentially benefit from inositol supplements.
+However, it may not be suitable for people with psychosis symptoms, or who are experiencing mood swings.
+Please read this complete guide before buying or trying inositol.

 Can I take inositol with antidepressants?